 \subsubsection{Linear search}

 The basic principle of the linear search method is that the robot will implement a linear search process along a straight search line to determine the hole position.
-The linear search method comes from the work by Chhatpar\cite{1249251} and has been modified to better suit PCB assembly requirements.
-The linear search method introduces a linear motion along a defined search line starting from the robot’s predefined insertion position.
-The end-effector gripping a component will move to the predefined insertion position during the insertion process and implement the insertion step.
-If the robot can successfully insert the component into the hole, the robot will not implement the linear search method.
-If the robot can not insert the peg, the end-effector will move along a search line at a concrete distance to get to a new insertion position.
+The linear search method originates from the work by Chhatpar \cite{29} and has been modified to better suit PCB assembly requirements.
+The linear search method involves linear motion along a defined search line starting from the robot's predefined insertion position.
+The end-effector gripping a component will move to the predefined insertion position during the insertion process and perform the insertion step.
+If the robot successfully inserts the component into the hole, the robot will not continue the linear search method.
+If the robot cannot insert the peg, the end-effector will move along a search line at a specific distance to reach a new insertion position.
 The robot will then execute the insertion action from that new insertion position.
-As the actual hole could locate randomly at the search line, the predefined insertion position is set as the central point of the search line.
-Theoretically, the actual insertion position could locate uniformly at either side of the central point.
-Therefore, the search positions locate at either side of the central point and follow a uniform distribution.
-The end-effector moves in reverse search directions within two continuous search cycles, respectively, which ensures that both directions of the predefined insertion position can be searched.
-The linear search process will be terminated upon successfully inserting the component into the hole or upon reaching the maximum allotted search cycle.
+Since the actual hole could be located randomly along the search line, the predefined insertion position is set as the central point of the search line.
+Theoretically, the actual insertion position could be uniformly distributed on either side of the central point.
+Therefore, the search positions on either side of the central point follow a uniform distribution.
+The end-effector moves in reverse search directions within two consecutive search cycles, which ensures that both directions from the predefined insertion position can be searched.
+The linear search process will be terminated upon successfully inserting the component into the hole or upon reaching the maximum allotted search cycles.

-During the search process, the end-effector gripping the component moves along a certain search line \emph{l}.
-In the $i-th$ insertion cycle, the insertion position $P_i(x_i,y_i,z)$ follows:
+During the search process, the end-effector gripping the component moves along a certain search line $l$.
+In the $i$ th insertion cycle, the insertion position $P_{i}\left(x_{i}, y_{i}, z\right)$ follows: